duanemalcolm/morphic/doc/tutorial_2d.rst

     The indexing of the ``field_num`` and ``component_num`` starts at zero.

-Just like how we added the data cloud, the data values we would like to contrain the node parameters to are defined using a data label.
-First we define an array of data labels indicating which how each node is contrained.
+Just like how we added the data cloud, the data values we would like to constrain the node parameters to are defined using a data label.
+First we define an array of data labels indicating which how each node is constrained.
 The rows in the array represent the node and the columns represent x, y and z values.
 This allows a easy programatic way of setting the constraints.
-First, the node values are contrained, then the derivatives.
+First, the node values are constrained, then the derivatives.

 .. literalinclude:: ../examples/example_2d_fit_lse.py
     :start-after: # Fix node values [x, y, z, dz/dxi1, dz/dxi2]